 The role of the Speech Language Pathologist in counselling for communication disorders is a subjective practice among clinicians.
 One’s professional boundaries and identity need to be explored in relation to the “personal self”- a task that requires deep insight and introspection.
 In this workshop, participants will be encouraged to apply reflective practice strategies to significant clinical events.
-These strategies aim to promote awareness of the clinician’s perspective and responses, while also taking into account the client’s vulnerability and state of mind.
-This process has the potential to increase confidence and effectiveness within the counselling dyad.
-This workshop will also include a discussion on the concept of reasonable hope and its place in your practice, as well as relationship-centred care and what this means for healthcare professionals and their clients.
-Finally, compassion fatigue will be addressed, with a focus on managing expectations and maintaining balance.
+These strategies aim to promote awareness of the clinician’s perspective and responses, with the potential to increase confidence and effectiveness within the counselling dyad.
+This workshop will also include a discussion on relationship-centred care, compassion fatigue and the role of reasonable hope in counselling for clinicians.

 |15:15 - 15:30||Coffee/tea break|

 |15:30 - 16:30||Panel sessions: Meet individual researchers from the School’s faculty|

 School of Audiology and Speech Sciences